RajivRatan27/qlora-medical-finetuning/readme.md

 - Required Keys: instruction, input, output
 - Optional Key: task (This is highly recommended for evaluation, as it routes the example to the correct metric calculation).
+ The data folder contains only the sample data.
 Our paper uses a standard 80/10/10 split for the train, validation, and test sets.

 ## ⚙️ Installation